Pan American Judo Championships

-The Pan American Judo Championships are continental judo Championships organized by the Pan American Judo Confederation since 2009.
+The Pan American Judo Championships are continental judo championships organized by the Pan American Judo Confederation since 2009.
 Previous championships were organized by the Panamerican Judo Union.
-From 2022 they are renamed to Pan American-Oceania Judo Championships.
+From 2022 to 2025 they were renamed to Pan American-Oceania Judo Championships.

 Editions

 The 2009 Pan American Judo Championships (PJU) in Santo Domingo, Dominican Republic was an unofficial championships by the IJF.